6112-fa25/6112-fa25.github.io/_pages/recitations/recitation1.md

 * Going forward, miniquizzes will be assigned at the start of each lecture day and will *(generally)* be due at **1pm** the following weekday.

 #### Office Hours
-* Office Hours are still being sorted out.
+* Permanent Office Hours are still being sorted out.
 The intention is that office hours will be every Tuesday and Thursday from 4-6pm.
+* Tomorrow, Tuesday, September 9th, office hours will be temporarily held in 32-397 from 4-6pm.

 ## Phase 1 Overview